Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ### Home Page

 The home page consists of a hero image of a beautiful landscape, with the hero text of Location, Location, Location.
 Share your favourite places.
 Find new places.
 Underneath is a button to redirect to the posts page.
+I changed the hero image to be a webp format to improve performance loading the page.

 ![hero image](/documentation/images/hero_image.png)